Runmyjobs And Java

 1. Initialize exception handling to catch the InterruptedException E when necessary if using methods like Thread.sleep.

-See how easy the process for scheduling jobs is using RunMyJobs by Redwood for workload automation.
+See how easy the process for scheduling jobs is using RunMyJobs for workload automation.

 1 GARTNER is a trademark of Gartner, Inc. and/or its affiliates.
 2 Magic Quadrant is a trademark of Gartner, Inc. and/or its affiliates.